 area for free teas/coffee, with all those doing whole shifts of 5 hours

 over breakfast or lunch getting a meal voucher.

 Breaks will be built in & there are a few jobs that it will be

 possible to sit down for, so worth putting a chair in the car.

 Please ask friends, family, colleagues if they would like to volunteer, as lots of help is needed – this is a great opportunity for your Interact and Rotaract clubs to #MakeaDifference too.
-If you are willing to volunteer, but unable to help on this occasion there is another opportunity on Saturday 28th July – similar timings.

 Please contact Christine Bailie using the form below.